alsalafiyyah/alsalafiyyah.github.io/_refutals/exposing-the-mistakes-some-writers.md

       url: /biography/binbaz/
 ---

+In the Name of Allah, the All-Merciful, the Ever-Merciful

+> This reply was written in 1385 A.H. and published in a book entitled "Al-Adillah Al-Kashifah li Akhtaa Ba'd Al-Kuttab".

 All praise be to Allah, and peace and blessings be upon the Messenger of Allah, his family and Companions.
 To proceed :

 I have perused the article published in Al-Bilad magazine, issue no. (1909), dated 12 Muharram, 1385 A.H.
 Entitled, "**Beware of Immoderation**".